divy-arun-mav/divy-arun-mav/README.md

 ###

 <p align="left">Hello, I am Divy Mav👋 I'm Blockchain enthusiat from India.
 Always ready to learn new things.
-Currently, increasing my knowledge in feild of Blockchain , Full-Stack Web Development and DevOps and building my own projects.
+Currently, increasing my knowledge in feild of Machine Learning , Full-Stack Web Development and DevOps and building my own projects.
 I'm also interested in space related research 🚀 🛰️.
 Apart from this my interest areas also includes drawing and sketching🎨🖌️</p>

 ###